rackerlabs/rackspace-how-to/content/general/networking-fundamentals.md

 Ack Num       1003
 ```

-Now that rackspace has completed sending all its data, it will let
+Now that Rackspace has completed sending all its data, it will let
 whippoorwill know that it too is closing the connection.

 ```